dakanji/RefindPlus/README-Dev.md

 - **APFS Filesystem Provision:** RefindPlus defaults to always providing APFS Filesystem capability, when not available but is required, without a need to load an APFS driver.
 This is done using a built in `SupplyAPFS` feature.
 Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfsload` configuration token.
 - **APFS Verbose Text Suppression:** RefindPlus defaults to always suppressesing verbose text output associated with loading APFS functionality by the built in `SupplyAPFS` feature.
 Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfsmute` configuration token.
 - **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted Mac OS.
 Hence, a single option for booting Mac OS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility, consistent with Apple's implementation.
 Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_apfssync` configuration token.
+- **Apple NVRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Apple NVRAM as this can result in damage and an inability to boot.
+Blocking these certificates does not impact the operation of UEFI Windows on Apple Macs.
+This filtering only happens when Apple firmware is detected and is not applied to other types of firmware.
+Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_nvramprotect` configuration token.
 - **ESP Scanning:** Other ESPs separate from that containing the active efi file are now also scanned for loaders by rEFInd.
 The earlier behaviour, where all other ESPs were treated as duplicates and ignored, has been considered an error and changed.
 This earlier behaviour is preferred and maintained in RefindPlus.
 However, users are provided an option to override this behaviour, in favour of the new rEFInd behaviour, by activating the RefindPlus-Specific `decline_espfilter` configuration token.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object returned 'as is'.
 The outcome is the same between rEFInd, which always proceeds to create and return a fully built object (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
 However, the approach adopted in RefindPlus allows for an optimised loading process particularly when `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/4d066b03423e0b4d34b11fc5e17faa7db511c551/config.conf-sample#L890) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.